topsanjor/topsanjor/README.md

 - 👋 Hi, this is Tenzin Topjor.
 - 👀 I’m a Data Analyst, Data Scientist and an aspiring Data Engineer
-- 🌱 I anlyze data build final dashboards for the stakeholders.
+- 🌱 I anlyze data and build dashboards for the stakeholders.
 I build machine learning models for predictive and forecasting business solutions.
 - 📫 Reach me @topjorwork@gmail.com and @ linkedin @ https://www.linkedin.com/in/tenzin-topjor-353796110/

 <!---